Skilled Defense For Assault Charges In Georgia

 An assault allegation or charge can devastate your personal and professional reputation, putting your career and parenting rights in jeopardy.
 You should not face an assault charge without skilled representation.

 Arrange your free initial consultation today.
-Call 706-621-5166 or email attorney Rothman now.
+Call us at 706-621-5166 or email attorney Rothman now.

 What Is Assault In Georgia?